Karthik0295/my-micronaut-app/README.md

 # My Micronaut App

-This is a simple Micronaut project with Swagger integration.
+This is a simple Micronaut project Setup.

 ## Prerequisites